 As of June 30, 1999, PCA Holdings and TPI beneficially owned 53.2% and 43.5%, respectively, of the outstanding common stock of PCA.
 PCA Holdings and TPI have entered into a stockholders agreement governing the composition of our board of directors.
 PCA Holdings has the right to designate three directors, TPI has the right to designate two directors and the holders of PCA's junior preferred stock, a majority of which is held by PCA Holdings, have the right to designate one director.
 As a result, PCA Holdings and TPI have the ability to elect all of the members of our board of directors, appoint new management and approve any action requiring the approval of our stockholders.
-The directors have the issuance of additional indebtedness and the declaration of dividends.
+The directors have the authority to make decisions affecting our capital structure, including the issuance of additional indebtedness and the declaration of dividends.
 We cannot assure you that the interests of PCA Holdings and TPI do not and will not conflict with the interests of the holders of the exchange notes or the new preferred stock or, if issued, the subordinated exchange debentures.